df8819/G915ColorC/README.md

-#### Important: Change the path/user in the shell script and .py file to match your system. "myisp" is just a placeholder.
+#### Important: Change the path/user in ***G915.sh*** to match your environment.
+Saved path/user is a default placeholder.
+The function *'check_script_permissions'* can be deleted to prevent the app from prompting you for permission if you don't want to use the G915.sh shortcut.
+### The default-rainbow-crap state the G915 entered after sleep/press a button/whatever annoyed me so hard I created this app.
+Hope it helps.
+No other method really worked unfortunately. [womanonrails](https://womanonrails.com/logitech-g915-tkl) was the inspiration for this small app.
+Thanks.

 # Change G915 LED Color